grd/FreePDM/tests/fileserver_setup.md

 path: "/vault/"

-usernames:
+example usernames and passwords:

-inlogname1: user1, passwd: passwd1 (use your own loginname and password)
+login name 1: user1, passwd: passwd1

-inlogname2: user2, passwd: passwd2 (use your own loginname and password)
+login name 2: user2, passwd: passwd2

 The following commands are all in root (use `sudo su`):